CodeReclaimers/neat-python/docs/module_summaries.rst

       Required interface method.
 Saves parameters to new config file. **Has a default of 15 for species_elitism, but will be overridden by the default of 0 in parse_config.**

-      :params file f: File to write to.
+      :param file f: File to write to.
-      :params dict param_dict: Dictionary of current parameters in this implementation; more generally, stagnation config object.
+      :param dict param_dict: Dictionary of current parameters in this implementation; more generally, stagnation config object.

 .. py:module:: statistics
    :synopsis: Gathers and provides (to callers and/or to a file) information on genome and species fitness, which are the most-fit genomes, and similar.